 A mistake I made the first few times visiting the area was assuming that I had to pass the gate area (not the main boom, but the entrance near where the fence is later on).
 This caused me to miss some of my targets which seemed to exist solely on the couple of dams on the right, before you reach the fence area mentioned above.
 This area is where one can find the sought after Fulvous Duck sometimes and where I also encountered a large number of White-Faced Ducks.
 These ponds tend to be very active from the few times I’ve gone to them now knowing that they are there, and definitely wouldn’t make a visit without spending quite a bit of time looking hard through the masses of Grey Headed and Hartlaubs’ Gulls that tend to populate them.
 Around these two first dams I found a lot of other smaller, non-water birds too in the form of Brown-throated Martins and a Malachite Kingfisher which were feeding from the very small concrete pools in the one corner.

-Once one passes through the gate you can either turn right or go straight, though to keep the traffic flowing in a single way, straight would be the more commonly taken route – and you don’t want to be stuck reversing the way.
+Once one passes through the gate (at the end of the road, past the boom) you can either turn right or go straight, though to keep the traffic flowing in a single way, straight would be the more commonly taken route – and you don’t want to be stuck reversing the way.
 You will immediately come to a more tree covered area with a pond on your right with some benches if I recall correctly, this pond is generally fairly quiet in my experience but naturally birds move around and what is quiet one day may be teeming the next.
 Of interest by this first pond was a Cape Canary, a Juvenile Grey Heron and not much else.
 If you continue forward you will come to another dam on your right, with a view across to a bank where you can often see African Spoonbills, Great White Pelicans, Cormorants and if you’re lucky a perched African Fish Eagle.

 Next is the large pond which extends to the other side of the sanctuary, on this pond you can expect to see vast numbers of Little Grebe, possible Black-Necked Grebes, a variety of Teals and Ducks and Egyptian Geese.
 As you reach the end of the pond the road begins to take a right where you will find yourself moving alone the narrow road with the main dam on your right and a small harder to view one on the left, this left pond which usually has a lot of growth on it, is where the Jacanas tend to be seen, so it is worth a scan of the surface.
 Also in the solitary line of trees just within the pond, near to the road is where you can often find a large number of Egrets and Herons, look on the left to the shallow waters for possible Three-Banded Plovers.